mmerickel/pyramid_auth_demo/docs/group_security.rst

 types of authorization.
 We'll be using Pyramid's default :term:`authorization policy`, the ``ACLAuthorizationPolicy``.

-The demo application defines 2 groups: "editors" and "admin".
+The demo application defines 2 groups: "editor" and "admin".
 It also supports a third principal ``pyramid.security.Authenticated``, which is automatically added by Pyramid's baked-in authentication policies.

 Goals
 =====

 #.
-Define 2 groups, "editors" and "admin".
+Define 2 groups, "editor" and "admin".
 #.
 Restrict creation of pages to `authenticated` users.
 #.
-Restrict editing of existing pages to users in the "editors" or
+Restrict editing of existing pages to users in the "editor" or
    "admin" groups.
 #.
 Restrict viewing of user-related pages to only "admin" users.